yt59/yt59/README.md

 > By default everyone is on 3 state.

-> Anybody can ask his/her state.
+> Anybody can ask state of any one.

 ## Specify my behavior